lexanth/lexanth.github.io/src/content/blog/react-animation-part-1.md

 * Animating in and out

 Less good for:
-* Interruptible transitions
 * Coordinating animations between elements
 * Realistic motion

 Pure CSS animations are great for high performance, and relatively simple transitions.
 But there have been a few gaps in what we can achieve with them:
-* Interruptible animations
 * Animations coordinated between elements
 * Realistic motion (ish)
 * Animations driven by numeric/continuous values, rather than discrete values.

-For these, we'll need to break out into JavaScript-land, which we'll do in part 2!
+For these, we'll need to break out into JavaScript-land, which we'll do in [part 2](/blog/react-animation-part-2)!